 Gardens for Wildlife

-The Gardens for Wildlife program will assist you to create a wildlife-friendly habitat in your garden by providing you with simple, practical advice for an environment-friendly garden.
-The program is provided by Frankston City Council supported by our wonderful garden guide volunteers.
+The Gardens for Wildlife is a free program will assist you to create wildlife-friendly habitat in your garden by providing you with simple, practical advice for an environmentally sustainable garden.
+The program is provided by Frankston City Council supported by our wonderful Garden Guide volunteers.